LambdaSchool/iOS-Demo-Day/README.md

 1. What was your favorite feature to implement?
 Why?

-    `<Display funny quotes when tapping on the image.
-Because it makes user smile(maybe) >`
+    Display funny quotes when tapping on the image.
+Because it makes user smile(maybe).

 2. What was your #1 obstacle or bug that you fixed?
 How did you fix it?

-    `<Managed to perform segue from swipe left button to edit the cell's data.
-Fixed by changing the sender to IndexPath.>`
+   Managed to perform segue from swipe left button to edit the cell's data.
+Fixed by changing the sender to IndexPath.

 3. Share a chunk of code (or file) you're proud of and explain why.

-    <
     ```
     dateFormatter.dateFormat = sender.isOn ?
 "E, d MMM yyyy HH:mm:ss" : "E, d MMM yyyy
     ```
     Switch the dateFormat depend on switch state.
 I like this better than "if else" .
-    >

 4. What is your elevator pitch?
 (30 second description your Grandma or a 5-year old would understand)

-    `<My app helps people keep track of incoming events and have good laugh by reading funny quotes.Also send them their message from the future.>`
+   My app helps people keep track of incoming events and have good laugh by reading funny quotes.Also send them their message from the future.

 5. What is your #1 feature?

-    `<Countdown time for incoming events.>`
+   Countdown time for incoming events.

 6. What are you future goals?

-    `<Fetch funny goals from internet, add pulsing animation for main view.>`
+    Fetch funny quotes from the internet, add pulsing animation for main view.

 ## Required Slides (Add your Keynote to your PR)